KhronosGroup/SYCL-CTS/test_plans/spec-constants.md

   `kernel_bundle::set_specialization_constant()`.
 * Build a kernel_bundle, register the bundle with a handler via `use_kernel_bundle()`.
 * Submit a kernel via `handler::single_task()`.
-* Read the value of the spec constant via `kernel_handler::get_specialization_constant()` and make sure we get the default value back.
 * Call `kernel_bundle::get_specialization_constant()` and make sure we get the same value back.